jdetch/wdi_4_rails_lab_hipchat_api/README.md

 # HipChat API Lab

 We're building an app that allows "poking" people through HipChat, either publicly or as a private message.
 Everything is already done in this repository, except for the actual HipChat integration.
+We'll be using the dedicated "PokeChat" channel, which you should have access to, to avoid spamming the off-topic channel.

 ## Step One

 Implement public pokes.
-If the user leaves the "private" checkbox on the form unchecked, the app should message the WDI off-topic channel using the info submitted like so:
+If the user leaves the "private" checkbox on the form unchecked, the app should message the PokeChat channel using the info submitted like so:

 ```
 @TargetUser got poked by AuthorLine: http://localhost:3000/pokes/1